hyperf/hyperf/src/jet/README.md

 ## Register protocol

-> Register the protocol is not necessary, but you could manage the protocols more easily by using this.
+> Register the protocol is not necessary, but you could manage the protocols more easily by using ProtocolManager.

 You cloud register any protocol by `Hyperf\Jet\ProtocolManager`, per protocol basically including Transporter, Packer, DataFormatter and PathGenerator, you could register a JSONRPC protocol like below: